Select Department

 • Pressing either the Pause button or the P key will pause the recording, but not stop it completely.
 So you won’t be able to edit any audio whilst paused.

 • Finally, pressing either the Space bar or the Stop button will completely stop your recording.
-Allowing you to then apply further editing to your audio.
+Allowing you to then apply further steps in the editing process to your audio.

 • If you stop your recording, then you want to start again without creating an entirely new track; simply hold down shift while you press the record button, or hold Shift+R.